-To fix soggy compost you just need to add ingredients that will absorb the surplus water.
+To fix soggy compost that’s too wet, you just need to add ingredients that will absorb the surplus water.
 Soggy compost can only be soggy because too much wet or moist material has been added to the compost bin and not enough carbon ‘browns’, which are almost always dry.

 The type of materials that we call carbon ‘browns’ include:

 - Dead leaves